TallKite/linnstrument-firmware/README.md

 PER-SPLIT ROW OFFSETS

 Setting the row offset for a split overrides the Global Settings row offset for that split only.
-It ranges from -25 to +25, plus OFF and No Overlap which appears as NOVR.
+This is indicated by turning the Global Settings pad pink when that split is active.
+The per-split row offset ranges from -25 to +25, plus OFF and No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu.

 CONDENSE TO SCALE